Convert My Blood Sugar

 A Quick Reference: Common Readings in Both Units

-mmol/L mg/dL General Context
+mg/dL mmol/L General Context

-3.563Below normal fasting range
+633.5Below normal fasting range

-4.072Normal fasting (lower end)
+724.0Normal fasting (lower end)

-5.090Normal fasting
+905.0Normal fasting

-5.599Normal fasting (upper end)
+995.5Normal fasting (upper end)

-7.0126Diabetic threshold (fasting)
+1267.0Diabetes threshold (fasting)

-7.8140Normal 2hr post-meal upper limit
+1407.8Normal 2hr post-meal upper limit

-10.0180High post-meal reading
+18010.0High post-meal reading

-14.0252Very high, seek advice
+25214.0Very high, seek advice

 Understanding What Your Blood Sugar Reading Means

 Converting your reading is only the first step.
 Understanding what the number actually means in the context of your health is equally important.
 Blood sugar levels are interpreted differently depending on when the reading was taken, whether you have been diagnosed with diabetes, and what your individual target range is.
+The categories below follow American Diabetes Association (ADA) guidelines.

 Fasting Blood Sugar (Before Eating)

 A fasting reading is taken after at least eight hours without food or drink other than water.
-This is the most commonly used measurement for diagnosing diabetes and pre-diabetes, and is what most standard blood tests measure.
+This is the most commonly used measurement for diagnosing diabetes and prediabetes, and is what most standard blood tests measure.

-Diabetes (diagnosed)7.0 or above126 or above
+Diabetes (diagnostic threshold)126 or above7.0 or above

 Post-Meal Blood Sugar (1 to 2 Hours After Eating)